mishalzaman/TurnBasedRPG/README.md

 1. Generate a build `cmake . -B build`
 2. To build the executabel `cmake --build build`
 3. If successfully built, a `build` folder will contain a sln file
+4. In SLN file, set the App project to "Start up project"